 The results of the HerdWise scheme can be found using Herd Companion.
 The HerdWise reports provide you with up-to-date information about individual cows which have been tested through the scheme in the last 18 months which are also split into the relevant Johne's risk groups.
 NML have also developed a new historic report.
 This report shows every result for every cow ever tested using the HerdWise scheme.
 This report aims to help you with additional information about potential high risk animals in your herd.
 To find out how to access these reports please click here.

-To find out more information on HerdWise please contact customer services on 0844 725 5567 or email email@example.com
+To find out more details and pricing information on HerdWise please contact customer services on 0844 725 5567 or email firstname.lastname@example.org

 HerdWise is the only milk based programme of its kind to have CHeCS approval for screening and eradication of Johne's disease (www.checs.co.uk).